Have you ever wondered:

 Another way to add social proof to your product pages is to ask your customers to post photos with their orders and received products.
 Customer photos not only increase trust, but also show products ”in real life’.”

 Now, you have your store up and running, have great products listed, and some orders are coming in, too.

 Many sellers think that’s enough.
 But if you want more, keep reading.

-If you’re serious about your business, you have analyze your results, draw conclusions, and plan ahead.
+If you’re serious about your business, you have analyzed your results, drawn conclusions, and plan ahead.

-Here’s the simplest way to do that, or at least the first step to get even better sales of your products:
+Here’s the simplest way to do that, or at least the first step to getting even better sales of your products: